srikantharun/solargrid-defect-maintenance/manifests/supportingservice/Model_Training.md

 # Pre-training And Transfer Learning Workflow

-I've created a Kubernetes Job definition for you that will handle the complete transfer learning workflow using the FLIR dataset.
+I've created a Kubernetes Job definition that will handle the complete transfer learning workflow using the FLIR dataset.
 The job will:

 1. Download and process the FLIR dataset: